brndd/vanilla-tweaks/README.md

 ## Usage

-Pass the path to WoW.exe as a parameter.
+Pass the path to WoW.exe as a parameter (most easily done by dragging WoW.exe on top of the patcher in Windows Explorer).
 The patcher creates WoW_patched.exe next to the original binary.
 Run the game from that exe (or replace the original exe with it, I don't care).

 There are command-line options available to customize the values of and disable any tweaks you don't want.
 Run the program with the `--help` parameter to get a list of them.